 There is a time frame for dog tapeworm treatment.
 Dogs must get the treatment no less than 24 hours and no more than 120 hours (5 days) before entering the UK.

-Note: Your dog can get refused entry or placed into quarantine if you fail to follow this rule.
+Note: Your dog can get refused entry or put into quarantine if you fail to follow this rule.
 Dogs coming directly to the United Kingdom from Ireland, Finland, Norway, or Malta do not need to get treated for tapeworm.

 When you get your dog treated for tapeworm it must have: